Synopsis

 The 2010s China Landscape

-Catalog density by release year in the 2010s.
-Highlighted year (yellow) is when Web Junkie premiered.
-515 total titles in this decade from China.
+Catalog density by release year across the 2010s in China, 515 titles in total.
+Highlighted year (yellow) is when Web Junkie premiered alongside 36 others.

 Reception Benchmarks